Oil States International (OIS) Non-Current Debt (2016 - 2020)

 - Non-Current Debt hit $165.8 million in Q4 2020 for Oil States International, down from $222.6 million in the prior quarter.

-- In the past five years, Non-Current Debt ranged from a high of $377.9 million in Q1 2018 to a low of $4.9 million in Q4 2017.
+- Over the last five years, Non-Current Debt for OIS hit a ceiling of $377.9 million in Q1 2018 and a floor of $4.9 million in Q4 2017.

 - Historically, Non-Current Debt has averaged $152.5 million across 5 years, with a median of $86.4 million in 2016.